ajv-validator/ajv/README.md

 ##### .getSchema(String key) -&gt; Function&lt;Object data&gt;

-Retrieve compiled schema previously added with `addSchema`.
-Validating function has `schema` property with the reference to the original schema.
+Retrieve compiled schema previously added with `addSchema` by the key passed to `addSchema` or by its full reference (id).
+Returned validating function has `schema` property with the reference to the original schema.

+##### .removeSchema(Object schema|String key|String ref)

+Remove added/cached schema.
+Even if schema is referenced by other schemas it can be safely removed as dependent schemas have local references.

+Schema can be removed using key passed to `addSchema`, it's full reference (id) or using actual schema object that will be stable-stringified to remove schema from cache.

 ##### .addFormat(String name, String|RegExp|Function format)